-the single provider of global liquidity.
-The allocation of losses is still extremely asymmetric -with the US accounting for about 68 percent of the cross border wealth losses, the Euro area for 15 percent, China for 13 percent and Switzerland for 4 percent.15 Nevertheless it provides perhaps an early indication that the global economy may have already moved towards a multilateral system, where the provision of global liquidity is not concentrated in the hands of the United States any longer.
+These findings indicate that the heatmap of gains and losses is substantially more complex than expected.
+In particular, it suggests that it is incorrect to think of the United States as the single provider of global liquidity.
+The allocation of losses is still extremely asymmetric-with the US accounting for about 68 percent of the cross border wealth losses, the Euro area for 15 percent, China for 13 percent and Switzerland for 4 percent.17 Nevertheless it provides perhaps an early indication that the global economy may have already moved towards a multilateral system, where the provision of global liquidity is not concentrated in the hands of the United States any longer.
 On the whole, our results are also consistent with the recent work emphasizing the resilience of emerging economies during the recent crisis (see Kose and Prasad (2010) and Gourinchas and Obstfeld (2011)).

-2.3 Exchange rate accounting, total wealth and valuations
+2.3.
+Exchange rate accounting, total wealth and valuations

-The crisis period has been characterized by large gyrations in exchange rates, with, in particular a subtantial appreciation of the dollar against most currencies.
+The crisis period has been characterized by large gyrations in exchange rates, with, in particular a substantial appreciation of the dollar against most currencies.
 It is interesting to decompose gains and losses on external balance sheets into fluctuations in asset prices (equity, FDI, bond prices) and exchange rate movements.
 We attempt here such an accounting exercise in order to assess how much exchange rate movements explain our change in valuations.

 We use the geographical distribution of bilateral weights of assets and liabilities as well as some crude assumptions on their currency composition to compute the relevant exchange rate movements.
 In particular, we assume that all FDI and equities holdings are in the currency of the issuer and that all bank loans are fully hedged and hence immune to exchange rate effects.
-We use the Lane and Shambaugh's exchange rate weights for the debt data.16
+We use Lane and Shambaugh (2010)'s exchange rate weights for the debt data.18